 speaker

 Hi, guys.
 Just a quick follow-up from me.
-Just a couple of quick questions.
-Like you mentioned, the additional cost actions in the press release, can you provide just a little bit of detail what you guys are doing with the offset inflation and foreign exchange headwinds and how much more of the previous cost actions need to be completed before the full savings are realized?
+Just a couple quick questions.
+Like you guys mentioned, the additional cost actions in the press release, you know, can you provide just a little bit of detail what you guys are doing to offset inflation in foreign exchange headwinds and then kind of how much more of the previous cost actions need to be completed before the full savings are kind of realized.
 Thank you.

 speaker